Mission Style Interior - Design Inspiration and Ideas

 Opt for a palette rich in deep, earthy hues: think olives, clay reds, warm browns, and ochres.
 These muted tones create a calming, grounded mood for living rooms and bedrooms.
 Try painting an accent wall or swapping out textiles in these colors to ease into the style without overwhelming your space.

-Seek out ceramics, woven baskets, or hammered metal trays that feature visible craftsmanship.
-These decorative touches evoke the mission ethos of simple beauty and utility.
-Place a few handmade items on shelves or coffee tables for subtle but meaningful impact.
+Look for items like ceramics, woven baskets, or hammered metal trays where you can see the hand of the maker.
+The items, which were in the homes for adornment purposes, embody the mission philosophy of plain beauty and usefulness.
+Place a few handmade items on the shelves or coffee tables for effect.

 Switch out standard drawer pulls or cabinet knobs for oil-rubbed bronze or antique brass designs.
 Look for hammered or hand-forged finishes to echo traditional mission design.
 Just changing a few pieces can make your storage feel instantly more intentional.